HMS Amethyst (1873): Design and description

-Amethyst was 220 ft long between perpendiculars, had a beam of 37 ft and had a draught of 18 ft.
+Amethyst was 220 ft long between perpendiculars, had a beam of 37 ft and a draught of 18 ft.
 The ship displaced 1934 LT and had a burthen of 1,405 tons.
 Her crew consisted of 225 officers and ratings.
 Unlike her iron-hulled contemporaries, the ship's wooden hull prevented any use of watertight transverse bulkheads.

 The ship had one two-cylinder horizontal compound expansion steam engine made by J. & G. Rennie, driving a single 15 ft propeller.
 Six cylindrical boilers provided steam to the engine at a working pressure of 60 psi.
 The engine produced a total of 2144 ihp which gave Amethyst a maximum speed of 13.244 kn during her sea trials.
 The ship carried 270 LT of coal, enough to steam between 2060–2500 nmi at 10 knots.
 Amethyst was ship rigged and had a sail area of 18000 sqft.
 The lower masts were made of iron, but the other masts were wood.
 The ship, and her sisters, were excellent sailors and their best speed under sail alone was approximately that while under steam.
 Ballard says that all the ships of this class demonstrated "excellent qualities of handiness, steadiness and seaworthiness".
 Her propeller could be hoisted up into the stern of the ship to reduce drag while under sail.
 During her refit in 1878, Amethyst was re-rigged as a barque.

 The ship was initially armed with a mix of 64-pounder 71-cwt and 64-cwt rifled muzzle-loading guns.
 The twelve 71-cwt guns were mounted on the broadside while the two lighter 64-cwt guns were mounted underneath the forecastle and poop deck as chase guns.
 In 1878, the ship's 71-cwt guns were replaced by 64-cwt guns.